This post includes affiliate links.

-I called my local Costco who have free wine crates all the time.
+I called my local Costco that has free wine crates all the time.
 I really wanted to get those as they are so nice and perfect for a project like this.
 But they don’t receive wine crates very often and I did not want to wait so long as I am very impatient.

 Need more tips and tricks?
 See my huge list HERE!

 I loved the color of the wood of the wooden crates so much, I did not want to stain them at all.
-All I needed extra was some zip ties, a drill and a wall anchor to prevent my kids from getting hurt or even myself as I am in an earthquake prone area.
+So I used them as the cubbies the way they are.
+The only extra items needed were some zip ties, a drill, and a wall anchor to prevent my kids from getting hurt or even myself as I am in an earthquake-prone area.

 Let me list all the materials I used for you, so you can easily access them.

 Once you have all your materials, you will need to decide whether or not to stain it.
-If you do, you will need an extra brush, stain and sandpaper.
+If you do, you will need an extra brush, stain, and sandpaper.
 I really liked the beige color of the wooden crates as it really warmed up my room.
-So I kept the beige color.
+So I kept it unstained.
 The surface was also really nice and smooth, so I did not want to mess with it at all.

-Next I stacked them in different directions on top of each other.
+Next, I stacked them in different directions on top of each other.
 I also have a large TV where I placed my yarn storage shelving unit.
-So it was ideal for me to use wooden crates for this project rather than buying book cases that were to large or could not frame the TV.
+So it was ideal for me to use wooden crates for this project rather than buying bookshelves that were too large or could not frame the TV.

-Once I was satisfied with the way it looks like, I started drilling holes right by the handle, so i was able to use zip ties to connect the crates with each other.
+Once I was satisfied with the way it looked, I started drilling holes right by the handle, so I was able to use zip ties to connect the crates with each other.
 Once I was done with that, I used my hand vacuum to get rid of all the wooden particles that were produced when drilling holes.

-I then connected the crates with each other using simple, but long zip ties.
-Of course you can also use nails or screws.
+I then connected the crates to each other by using simple, but long zip ties.
+Of course, you can also use nails or screws.
 But I wanted to be able to make my shelves mobile and modular, so I can redo and change it any time I wanted to.

 Be sure to cut off the overhanging of the zip ties so your yarn does not get tangled in it.

-Before I added all my yarn into the shelves of the storage unit, I also attached it to the wall using a wall anchor to prevent anyone getting hurt in case it tumbles over due to an accident or earthquakes that happen in my area a lot.
+Before I added all my yarn into the shelves of the storage unit, I also attached it to the wall using a wall anchor to prevent anyone from getting hurt in case it tumbles over due to an accident or earthquakes that happen in my area frequently.

-In addition, I do have my photo and video, as well as computer station right across from it.
-So if you ever watched me on Facebook LIVE you will properly know that.
-I really like my small but easy to use motivation board where I can create crochet memes that keep me happy and motivated if I have a bad day.
+In addition, I do have my photo and video, as well as a computer station right across from it.
+So if you ever watched me on Facebook LIVE you will probably know that.
+I really like my small but easy-to-use motivation board where I can create crochet memes that keep me happy and motivated if I have a bad day.

 I am curious, how do you organize your yarn?
 Leave me a comment below.
-Here is another part of my great Yarn Storage Shelving Unit and how my yarn is now nicely organized and I will sure keep it that way.
+Here is another section of my great Yarn Storage Shelving Unit.
+Now, my yarn is nicely organized and I will sure keep it that way.

-I hope you liked this tutorial and I sure hope you will share with me yours.
+I hope you liked this tutorial and I sure hope you will share it with others.
 Tag me on social media with #nickishomemadecrafts.

-Please share this tutorial as a link on social media as well, so you can encourage others to create their own DIY Yarn Storage Shelving Unit and get their wonderful yarn organized and in visibility.
+Be sure to share this tutorial as a link on social media as well, so you can encourage others to create their own DIY Yarn Storage Shelving Unit and get their wonderful yarn organized and invisible.